Dantali0n/OpenCSD/README.md

 hooks except release / releasedir.
 To combat this limitation FluffleFS generates a unique  filehandle for each open file.
 The pid is only used at the moment the first extended attribute is set.

+#### Circumventing return data limitations

+Circumventing return data can be achieved by using `FUSE_CAP_EXPLICIT_INVAL_DATA` and `fuse_lowlevel_notify_inval_inode` but this requires a major overhaul because the call to `fuse_lowlevel_notify_inval_inode` must be performed manually throughout the entire code base.

+The alternative is by enabling `FUSE_CAP_AUTO_INVAL_DATA` (as is already the case) and ensuring the size returned by `getattr` is sufficient for the return data.
+In addition `struct stat` their timeout parameters need to be sufficiently low such that the request is invalid by the time the next one comes in (so 0).
+The problem with this is `getattr` is called before the kernel is run so the size of the return data is still unknown.